MISP/misp-book/automation/README.md

 <dt>values</dt>
 <dd>Expects a list, MISP will create sightings for any attribute matching any of the given values or for composite attributes, for any of the values matching any element of the attribute value</dd>
 <dt>timestamp</dt>
-<dt>Unix timestamp of the sighting, overrides the current time</dt>
+<dd>Unix timestamp of the sighting, overrides the current time</dd>
 </dl>

 Some examples: